 STEP 8: Receive buyer’s public cryptographic key as address.

-STEP 9: Form an NFT consisting of the digital asset, a transfer of ownership document, and an assignment letter.
+STEP 9: Form an NFT consisting of the digital asset and a transfer of ownership agreement.

 STEP 10: Buyer downloads NFT and assumes ownership of underlying digital asset.